 BACKGROUND Noroviruses typically occur in outbreaks and cause mild to moderate disease that is self-limiting.
 Noroviruses cause more disease in those in developed countries over 10 years of age than any other of the agents responsible for causing gastroenteritis.
-REPORTABLE Not reportable.

 INFECTIOUS AGENT(S) Norovirus.

 MODE OF TRANSMISSION Most likely fecal-oral transmission occurs with some airborne transmission possible; however the true mode is unknown.
-OCCURRENCE Worldwide; any age group.

 SYMPTOMS Watery diarrhea, nausea, vomiting, abdominal cramps, headache, and low grade fever.

 INCUBATION PERIOD 24 to 48 hours; with a range of 10 to 50 hours.

 CONTAGIOUS PERIOD From acute stage to 48 hours after diarrhea stops.

-EXCLUSION Until diarrhea is no longer present.
-PREVENTION / CONTROL MEASUR ES Practicing proper hygiene, such as proper handwashing techniques, may reduce transmission.
+Practicing proper hygiene, such as proper handwashing techniques, may reduce transmission.

 Sanitary handling of foods is recommended.

 Clean and disinfect areas that have been contaminated.
-POSSIBLE COMPLICATIONS None.

 SPECIAL WARNINGS Norovirus has the potential for severe outbreaks.
 Infants and young children should not be exposed to those with the disease.
-VACCINE AVAILABILITY None.